 The Conceptual Approach was created by our Principal, Mr Ammiel Wan in 1999 when he was in MOE.
 Today, more than 80% of Singapore schools are teaching problem solving with his conceptual approach

-There are 2 key components of this approach
+There are two key components of this approach

 Conceptual Knowledge – which consist of the way the context is phrased and how the numbers are inter-connected to form key relationships (Hiebert and Lefevre, 1986).

-Procedural Knowledge (how), which are the heuristics used to recall and construct information while solving the problem.
+Procedural Knowledge (how), which are the heuristics and methods used to recall and construct information while solving the problem.

 Aligning with 21st century competencies

 As curriculum specialists, we are always at the forefront of the curriculum cycle, as we continue to innovate and make changes to our approach to make learning for pupils relevant and effective.

 Through our journey of curriculum innovation, we further developed 2 key strategies to improve the conceptual approach.